The Garden Grazer

 Instructions

-• Cook orzo: Cook your orzo according to package instructions, taking care to not overcook it.
+• Cook orzo: Cook your orzo according to package directions, taking care to not overcook it.
 Leave it slightly firm, not mushy.
 (I boil mine in salted water for about 7-9 minutes, stirring occasionally to prevent it from sticking on the bottom.)
-When orzo is cooked, carefully pour it in a mesh strainer, rinse with cool water, and drain well.
+When orzo is cooked, carefully pour it in a mesh strainer, rinse with cool water, and drain very well.

-• Cut asparagus: When asparagus is cooked, carefully remove with tongs and transfer to a cutting board.
+• Cut asparagus: When the asparagus is cooked, carefully remove with tongs and transfer to a cutting board.
 Cut into 1-inch pieces.

-• Prepare the rest: Slice green onions.
-Roughly chop parsley and fresh dill.
-Place in a medium mixing bowl.
-Then add the rest: cut asparagus, cooked orzo, vegan parmesan, and dressing.
+• Combine: Then add the cut asparagus, cooked orzo, vegan parmesan, and dressing.
 Toss to combine.
 Adjust the flavors as desired or add salt & pepper to taste.

 Notes